appscode/blog/content/post/openshift-mongodb/index.md

 ```

 OpenShift has Security Context Constraints for which the MongoDB CRD is restricted to be deployed.
 The above command will give the required permissions. </br>
-Now, let's have a look into the yaml of the MongoDB CRD we are going to use:
+Now, let's have a look into the yaml of the MongoDB CRD we are going to use.

 ## Deploy MongoDB CRD